Mexico–Spain relations: Relations in the 21st century

+In September 2021, Santiago Abascal (leader of the far-right Vox party) paid a visit to Mexico and met with 15 senators from the center-right PAN.
+Among those in attendance included PAN senate leader Julen Rementería of Veracruz, Lilly Téllez of Sonora, and Kenia López Rabadán of Mexico City.
+The PAN senators in attendance at the meeting with Abascal signed on to the Madrid Charter.
+President Andrés Manuel López Obrador heavily criticized the meeting by classifying Vox as "nearly fascist" and equating the PAN with Vox.

+Later that month, former Spanish Prime Minister José María Aznar (of the center-right PP) mocked López Obrador for asking Spain to apologize for the conquest.
+Aznar stated that López Obrador wouldn't have his own name if it weren't for the arrival of the Spanish.
+He went on to mock his name by saying Andrés was on behalf of the Aztecs, Manuel on behalf of the Mayas, López being an Inca mix, and Obrador being from Santander.
+López Obrador refused to directly respond to Aznar, instead calling for "love and peace" between the Mexican and Spanish people.

 In February 2022, Mexican president López Obrador proposed a "pause" in the bilateral relations between both countries, in light of alleged mispractices of Spanish companies in Mexico during previous administrations.
 The Spanish Government issued a notice categorically rejecting the offences against Spain and Spanish companies, arguing that both countries are "strategic partners" while noting that the Spanish government wishes for "relations based on mutual respect".

 In March 2022, the Spanish Foreign Minister José Manuel Albares traveled to Mexico and together with the Mexican Foreign Minister, Marcelo Ebrard, both countries have agreed to “accelerate the relationship” between the two countries instead of taking a pause as requested in February 2022 by President López Obrador.
 During the meeting, the two foreign ministers signed four agreements on political, cultural, scientific and cooperation in the rights of women.

+In April 2026, Mexican President Claudia Sheinbaum and Foreign Minister Roberto Velasco Álvarez traveled to Barcelona to attend the Defense of Democracy summit and met with Spanish Prime Minister Pedro Sánchez.
+During her visit to Barcelona, President Sheinbaum also visited the Barcelona Supercomputing Center to view the "Coatlicue" supercomputer—a system designed to analyze millions of data points using thousands of processors operating simultaneously.
+Coatlicue is a joint Spanish-Mexican project intended to address public challenges requiring extensive data analysis capabilities in the fields of the environment, energy, health, and other public sector needs.
+That same month, Spanish Foreign Minister José Manuel Albares paid a visit to Mexico and met with President Sheinbaum.

+In June 2026, Spanish King Felipe VI traveled to Mexico and met with President Sheinbaum.
+The visit marked a turning point in relations between both nations.

 High-level visits

 Mexican President Andrés Manuel López Obrador and Spanish Prime Minister Pedro Sánchez in Mexico City; January 2019.